Setrino/snake/README.md

 * Change in the ../js/client/client.js file the localhost to your URI (e.g. http://localhost -> http://google.com)

-* Follow the steps as above (to start node.js you will probably need SSH or Telnet access to your server.
-If you don't have them, you cannot install nor run node.js).
+* Follow the steps as above for running on localhost.

+*Note: Start node.js you will probably need SSH or Telnet access to your server.*
+*If you don't have them, you cannot install nor run node.js).*

 =========
 **Happy Snaking!**